 1700 Vermillion St, Hastings, MN 55033

-Formally known as the Hastings Co-op Creamery, their chocolate shakes are simply THE BEST we’ve ever had.
+Formally known as the Hastings Co-op Creamery, their chocolate shakes were simply THE BEST we’ve ever had.
 Ice cold and refreshing.
-A small size is super satisfying and just over a buck the last time we popped in.
-You can stock up on other dairy treats while you’re at it – cheese curds, anyone?
+A small size was super satisfying and just over a buck the last time we popped in – which was definitely more than a few days ago.
+The shop has now permanently closed, leaving a lack of options for delicious local dairy products in Hastings.

 Carpenter St. Croix Nature Center – monthly kids program